 This is another HEPA certified air purifier that is designed in a way to be mobile in the house.
-This is perfect just because most of the expensive purifiers usually are attached to one room, but with the Honeywell, you can move to the desired room to purify.
+This is perfect because most of the expensive purifiers are usually attached to one room, but you can move to the desired room to purify with the Honeywell.
 It can cover 390 square feet consuming air that is filtered and circulated throughout the machine, which then blows it out from a 360-degree angle.
 The one drawback is that this air purifier is not programmable, but it indicates how many pollutants the filters have captured.

 |Suitable for every use||No air quality monitor|